jploia/robot-driver/README.md

 # Robot Driver
 A Python program that can automatically perform a task on a website.
-**NOTE: Playwright, a required package for this application, is NOT supported on Debian/Ubuntu systems**

 ## Getting Started
 ### Virtual Environment